Markov Decision Processes with Long-Term Average Constraints: Introduction

-In this paper, we also consider the reinforcement learning an infinite-horizon unichain MDP \citep{tarbouriech2019active,gattami2021reinforcement} with long-term average constraints.
-We eliminate the use of additional exploration using $\gamma_t$ using the ergodicity of the MDP.
-The natural ergodicity of the MDP allows us to bound the reward regret of the MDP as $\Tilde{O}(poly(DSA)\sqrt{T})$.
-Additionally, we also bound the constraint regret as $\Tilde{O}(poly(DSA)\sqrt{T})$.
-We propose a posterior sampling based algorithm where we sample the transition dynamics using a Dirichlet distribution \citep{osband2013more}, which achieves this regret bound.
-To bound the constraints violation, we use the gap between the costs incurred by running a policy for sampled MDP and costs incurred by running a policy for true MDP.
-Additionally, the posterior sampling approach helps to reduces the optimization variables, to find only the optimal policy for the sampled MDP, to only $S\times A$ variables.
+Unlike optimistic algorithms, the sampled MDP may not be infeasible for the constrained optimization.
+Hence, we consider slackness characterized by Slater's parameter \cite{ding2020natural}, which allows us to prove that the optimization problem is feasible even with the sampled MDPs.
+Posterior sampling also helps to reduces the optimization variables, to find only the optimal policy for the sampled MDP, to only $S\times A$ variables.
 Finally, we provide numerical examples where the algorithm converges to the calculated optimal policies.
-To the best of our knowledge, this is the first work to obtain $O(\sqrt{T})$ regret guarantees for the infinite horizon long-term average constraint setup.
+To the best of our knowledge, this is the first work to obtain $O(\sqrt{T})$ regret guarantees for the infinite horizon long-term average constraint setup with posterior sampling.